Sen. Lindsey Graham calls on SC to support amendment to US Constitution

 COLUMBIA, S.C.
-(WCBD) – Senator Lindsey Graham (R-SC) on Tuesday will ask South Carolinians to support an amendment to the United States Constitution designed to reign in the nation’s spending.
+(WCBD) – Senator Lindsey Graham (R-SC) on Tuesday will ask South Carolinians to support an amendment to the United States Constitution designed to rein in the nation’s spending.

 Graham will host a press conference in Columbia urging South Carolina to join the 27 states calling for an Article V convention.